Chapter 23: What Must Be Done

 Her hand began to shake.
 The pen scratched a jittery line across the paper.

-Keep chasing phantom stories.
-Keep acting like that’s all it is—a thrill-seeking journalism student obsessed with urban legends and freak incidents.
-If the nobles were watching—and she was almost sure they were—they’d see a nosy girl poking at hauntings, not someone mapping out their ritual stage.
+Keep going.
+That was all she had.
+Keep chasing the phantom stories.
+Keep acting like that’s all it was, a thrill-seeking journalism student poking at urban legends and freak incidents.
+If the nobles were watching, they’d see a nosy girl, not someone who’d begun to see the shape of the board.

 “Miss Signa.”

-The voice cut through her thoughts like a knife.
+The voice cut through her thoughts.
 Apricot jerked upright, heart slamming against her ribs.

 Miss Akagi had stopped mid-lecture, arms folded, gaze pinned on Apricot from the front of the room.
 The professor’s smile was thin and sharp.

-“Since you seem so deep in thought,” she said, “perhaps you can remind us—what are the four tenets of ethical journalism we’ve been discussing?”
+“Since you seem so deep in thought,” she said, “perhaps you can remind us of the four tenets of ethical journalism we’ve been discussing?”

-A few students glanced back at her—smirks, raised brows, the classic “caught daydreaming” look.
+A few students glanced back.
+Smirks, raised brows.
 Heat surged into Apricot’s cheeks.

 Her hands folded neatly over her notebook, hiding the tremor that had been there moments before.
 Her voice didn’t betray a thing.

-Miss Akagi blinked—mildly surprised—then nodded.
+Miss Akagi blinked, then nodded.
 “Correct.”
-She held the word for a beat, pointed in a gentle, surgical way, before pivoting back to her lecture on accountability.
+She held the word for a beat, pointed in a gentle, surgical way, before pivoting back to her lecture.

 Pens resumed scratching.
 Phones reappeared under desks.
 Apricot faded from the spotlight as quickly as she’d entered it.